1,210 total views, 4 views today

 ENJOY IT! – If you are not accustomed to scheduling a block of Family Time, the prospect of spending a block of unstructured time could seem a little daunting.
 In order to ease into a comfortable time with your family, you might first want to schedule “activities” that take you out of the house.
 With activities, there is an opportunity to bond during the activity, but if there is a lull in communication it will be OK because you can focus on the activity.

-Author Resource – Aurelia Williams is a certified life coach and author of Real Life Guidance: Finding More Family Time.
+Author Resource – Aurelia Williams is a certified life coach and author of.
 Take the 1st step to finding more family time today.